 According to Porter, building relationships with others provides them with value.
 Value can be anything the other person might find useful – giving useful advice, introducing them to another person, helping them with their career, etc…

 I’m going to do both right now as a transparent demonstration.

 You see after I heard Porter speak, I was so impressed that I went up to her to introduce myself.
 I doubt she remembered who I was at the time.
-But we stayed in touch online and about a year ago, I discovered she was turning her speech, the one that changed my life, into a book.
+But, we stayed in touch online and I soon discovered she was turning her speech, the one that changed my life, into a book.